guitarrapc/githubactions-lab/README.md

 ### Job needs and skip handling

+Following example shows how to handle skip job with `needs` section.
 Job `needs` can be used for skip handling.
 However skipping dependent job cause trouble for next job.
 Following workflow expected to run `D` when `C` is invoked.
 But skipping `A` and `B` cause `D` skip.

 ```yaml
 # .github/workflows/job-needs-skip-handling-bad.yaml